-- The night before you want the cookies combine yogurt, flour, ground and whole oats.
+- The night before you want the cookies combine yogurt, flour, ground and whole oats (as to why I use both ground and whole see my explanation on the original recipe).
 Cover with plastic wrap and allow to sit on the counter overnight.

 - The next morning beat together butter and brown sugar until creamy and smooth.
 Add in egg and vanilla extract and beat on low until just combined.

 - Add salt and baking soda to the flour mixture.
 Stir together then add to the butter mixture.
 Beat on low speed until incorporated.

 - If you are making these chocolate cookies melt the chocolate chunks on a double boiler or in the microwave.
 Once the chocolate is melted slowly add to the dough a little at a time mixing as you go.
 If you are making these chocolate chip cookies then add in chocolate chips and mix dough only until incorporated.

 - Cover the dough again with plastic wrap and place in the fridge.
 Leave in the fridge for at least an hour to cool.2In my Sourdough Chocolate Chip Cookie recipe I discuss why you should cool the dough.
 You don’t want that butter warm or the cookies will spread.